msrezaie/Textual-Cryptography/README.md

   - styled-components: is used for allowing specific css styling to individual components
   - axios: is used as the main library for HTTP requests
   - react-toastify: is used as the main package for pop up alert notifications

+## Known Issues
+After a user signs up and generates some history, the select button on a history record at times don't work.
+This is due to improperly managed local state.
+Will be refactored and fixed in a future commit.